TudorHulban/HowTo/82_Legal/agreement_contractor_company_client.md

 c. if the Contractor does not receive the payment for the approved statement of hours within 30 days from the moment the invoice was emailed to the Company
 d. in the discovery phase
 e. if a GDPR issue is found by the Contractor and recognized by a GDPR authority
-f. upon presenting to the Company of a email received from the Client in which the Contractor or its representative is requested to perform work on the Microsoft Windows operating system.
+f. upon presenting to the Company of an email received from the Client in which the Contractor or its representative is requested to perform work on the Microsoft Windows operating system.
 3. Besides item 7.2 cases, the Contractor should provide 30 days notice to the Company.
-In case the Contractor terminates the Agreement without a notice period, the Company may decide to not honor due payments to the Contractor.
+Besides item 7.2 cases, in case the Contractor terminates the Agreement without the required notice period, the Company may decide to not honor due payments to the Contractor.

 ## Annex 1 - Contractor work and duties